April 2020 Dividend Income Update

 Will more top TSX stocks cut their dividends?

 But that’s also probably a good thing for the viability of the company.
 No point in owning a dividend paying stock if it goes under!

 So, I’m banking on a few more dividend cuts in my portfolio this year.

 That doom and gloom aside, times are tough.
-I firmly believe in the companies I invest in, so it won’t stop me from making more investments in such companies every few months let alone stopping me from running dozens of my dividend reinvestment plans that earn more stock shares, commission-free, every month and quarter.
+I firmly believe in many of the companies I invest in.
+That also won’t stop me from running dozens of my dividend reinvestment plans that earn more stock shares, commission-free, every month and quarter.

 Without any further dividend cuts and with my 10% raise from Algonquin Power coming to an account near me very soon, I should be inching towards some new all-time income highs later this year.